-"Trade and frictional unemployment in the global economy," with Céline Carrère and Frédéric Robert-Nicoud (GSEM, Geneva).
+"Trade and frictional unemployment in the global economy," Journal of the European Economic Association (forthcoming) with Céline Carrère and Frédéric Robert-Nicoud (GSEM, Geneva).

 This paper won: